Did weaving recently caught your attention? Then join the group!

-In this article we will go over some of the basics of weaving and help you choose your first weaving loom.
+In this article, we will go over some of the basics of weaving and help you choose your first weaving loom.

 Learning How To Weave

 Different effects can be obtained by different weaving patterns.
 The most basic pattern is the plain weave, were the weft goes over and under alternating warp threads.
-Different patterns such as the satin weave or the twill weave can be used not only for a decorative function, but they can also change the characteristic of the resulting weave.
+Different patterns such as the satin weave or the twill weave can be used not only for a decorative function, but they can also change the character of the resulting weave.